Doll Face: Production and filming

 The working titles of this film were The Naked Genius and Here's a Kiss.
-The Motion Picture Production Code did not allow the studio to use The Naked Genius neither as the title of the film nor as title of "Doll Face's" fictional autobiography.
+However, the Motion Picture Production Code prohibited the studio from using The Naked Genius as the film's title or as the title of "Doll Face's" fictional autobiography.

-The Production Code Administration also strongly protested the depiction of the lead character as a stripper and several screenplays submitted by the studio were not approved.
-In late July 1945, Production Code Administration head Joseph I. Breen cautioned studio public relations head Jason S. Joy:
+The Production Code Administration also strongly objected to the portrayal of the lead character as a stripper, and several screenplays submitted by the studio were rejected.
+In late July 1945, Joseph Breen, the head of the Production Code Administration, cautioned studio public relations head Jason S. Joy:

-Playwright and renowned stripper Gypsy Rose Lee was credited onscreen using her real name Louise Hovick.
-The Hollywood Reporter (6 April 1944) wrote that the producer George Jessel had offered Lee a role in the picture, but she did not appear in the film.
-According to The Hollywood Reporter (June 1944), Carole Landis would star in the film and Jackie Gleason would perform the "comedy lead", and yet another news item (July 1945) reported that William Eythe was scheduled to play the "romantic lead", and that Hazel Dawn had been included in the cast.
-However, Dawn's appearance in the completed picture has not been confirmed.
+Playwright and famous stripper Gypsy Rose Lee was credited onscreen under her real name, Louise Hovick.
+The Hollywood Reporter (April 6, 1944) reported that producer George Jessel had offered Lee a role in the film, but she did not appear.
+According to the Hollywood Reporter (June 1944), Carole Landis was set to star in the film and Jackie Gleason was to play the "comedy lead."
+Another report from July 1945 mentioned that William Eythe was scheduled to play the "romantic lead," and Hazel Dawn was also listed as part of the cast.
+However, Dawn's appearance in the final film has not been confirmed.
 Dennis O'Keefe was borrowed for the film from Edward Small's company.
-Doll Face was the screen debuts of Martha Stewart and Lex Barker.
+Doll Face marked the screen debuts of Martha Stewart and Lex Barker.

 Producer Bryan Foy filled in for director Lewis Seiler for three days while Seiler was ill.

-Jimmy McHugh and Harold Adamson submitted the song "True to the Navy" for inclusion in the film and a production number featuring it was filmed at a cost from $60,000 to $75,000.
-However, McHugh and Adamson previously submitted the song to Paramount which had used it in their 1945 film Bring on the Girls.
-Paramount refused to license the song for use in Doll Face, and the musical number had to be cut.
-In a December 1945 letter to Twentieth Century-Fox studio president Spyros Skouras, studio attorney George Wasson speculated that Paramount refused to license the song because Twentieth Century-Fox had obtained the distribution rights to Tales of Manhattan and clearance for the use of the title Sentimental Journey, both of which Paramount also wanted.
+Songwriters Jimmy McHugh and Harold Adamson submitted the song "True to the Navy" for inclusion in the film, and a production number featuring it was filmed at a cost of $60,000 to $75,000.
+However, McHugh and Adamson had previously submitted the song to Paramount, which had used it in their 1945 film Bring on the Girls.
+Paramount refused to license the song for use in Doll Face, so the musical number had to be cut.
+In a December 1945 letter to Twentieth Century-Fox studio president Spyros Skouras, studio attorney George Wasson speculated that Paramount’s refusal was due to Twentieth Century-Fox having secured the distribution rights to Tales of Manhattan and clearance for the use of the title Sentimental Journey, both of which Paramount also wanted.

-According to the legal records, Irving Weissman filed suit against the studio, claiming that the song "Dig You Later (A Hubba-Hubba-Hubba)" was plagiarized from one of his compositions.
-The case was dismissed in September 1948 by a federal court judge, but Weissman again filed suit through a state court.
-The disposition of the second suit has not been determined.
+According to legal records, Irving Weissman sued the studio, claiming that the song "Dig You Later (A Hubba-Hubba-Hubba)" had been plagiarized from one of his compositions.
+The case was dismissed in September 1948 by a federal court judge, but Weissman later filed another lawsuit in state court.
+The outcome of the second lawsuit has not been determined.